ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 A Ceedling test suite is composed of one or more individual test executables.

+The [Unity] project provides the actual framework for test case assertions and unit test sucess/failure accounting.
+If mocks are enabled, [CMock] builds on Unity to generate mock functions from source header files with expectation test accounting.
+Ceedling is the glue that combines these frameworks, your project's toolchain, and your source code into a collection of test executables you can run as a singular suite.

 ## What is a test executable?

 Put simply, in a Ceedling test suite, each test file becomes a test executable.